Bad Smell At The End Of Period | Clear Causes Explained

 Scent Description Mild metallic or slightly musty smell fading after hygiene care Strong fishy or foul smell persisting beyond menstruation

-Associated Symptoms No itching, irritation, or unusual discharge color Itching, burning sensation, grayish-white discharge with thin consistency
+Associated Symptoms No itching, irritation, or unusual discharge color Itching, burning sensation, grayish-white discharge, or thin unusual discharge

 Duration Lingering only briefly at period’s end; improves with washing & product change Persistent for days/weeks without improvement despite hygiene measures